-- The official legal status of each kind of restricted area defines the kind of restriction(s), e.g. the restriction for a "game preserve" may be "entry prohibited", the restriction for an "fish sanctuary" may be "fishing restricted". - The complete information about the restriction(s), actually held in handbooks or other publications, may be encoded by the attribute textual description.
-A short explanation may be given by the use of the attribute information.
+- The official legal status of each kind of restricted area defines the kind of restriction(s), e.g. the restriction for a "game preserve" may be "entry prohibited", the restriction for a "fish sanctuary" may be "fishing restricted". - The complete information about the restriction(s), actually held in handbooks or other publications, may be encoded by an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attribute textual-description information, sub-attribute file reference.
+A short explanation may be given by the use of the complex attribute information, sub-attribute text.

-27.138 Scale minimum (SCAMIN)
+27.147 Scale minimum (SCAMIN)